bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Have fun!

 Open Source is a fun place.
-If you spend some of your work or free time at forums, GitHub Issues and working with the community, **it's always worth to fill this place with positive energy!** Laugh, jokes, funny situations, memes, emojis.
+If you spend some of your work or free time at forums, GitHub issues and working with the community, **it's always worth to fill this place with positive energy!** Laugh, jokes, funny situations, memes, emojis.
 Everything is allowed!
 It helps to maintain a healthy atmosphere and break some ice on the way!
 Your Slack forum or GitHub issues don't need to be always just a sad place full of reported OOMs or race conditions! (: